-Semester I Sr. No. Subject Code Subject Title Internal External 8 SS1L Soft Skill - Word Power, Business English 30
+Semester I Sr. No. Subject Code Subject Title Internal External 8 SS1L Soft Skill - Word Power, Business English 30 Objectiv Objective .
+To improve the versebulary of English and comfort shility with business English.
+Use of

-Objective: To improve the vocabulary of English and comfort ability with business English.
+Objective : To improve the vocabulary of English and comfort ability with business English.
 Use of language lab is also encouraged and lot of hearing practice, reading and understanding exposure should be given to the students.